 Getting enough sleep is crucial for regulating fat storage in the body.
 Sleep deprivation can disrupt the balance of hormones involved in appetite regulation, leading to increased hunger and a preference for high-calorie, fatty foods.

-See also Weight Loss: A Cure for Sleep Apnea?
+See also Unlocking Weight Loss: How to Sleep for Weight Loss

 Adequate sleep plays a vital role in promoting the secretion of hormones that suppress hunger (leptin) and reducing the production of hormones that increase appetite (ghrelin).
 When we don’t get enough sleep, these hormonal imbalances can lead to overeating and excessive calorie consumption, contributing to weight gain and fat storage.